-Steeped in history, culture and natural beauty, the legendary Shandong province located in the midway between Beijing and Shanghai has always been appealing to me.
-But for some reason, I had never got the opportunity to visit it.
-Luckily, in January, with the invitation of Shandong Commission of Tourism Development, I had the chance to experience this fascinating land together with my colleague Joyce Chen.
+The legendary Shandong province, located midway between Beijing and Shanghai, has always appealed to me.
+But for some reason, I never got the opportunity to visit it.
+Luckily, with the Shandong Commission of Tourism Development invitation, I had the chance to experience this fascinating land with my colleague Joyce Chen.
 It made my dream trip come true!

-Before we took the trip, we thought it was probably not a good time to go as it was winter time (low season).
+Before taking the trip, we thought it was probably not a good time to go as it was winter (low season).
 We were glad that we did.
-During the whole trip, all days were sunny with blue skies and we enjoyed it thoroughly.
+During the trip, all days were sunny with blue skies, and we thoroughly enjoyed it.

 Unlike other popular tourist destinations like Beijing, Xi'an, Shanghai and Hong Kong, Shandong can be completely new to most western travelers.
 But many of you would not be unfamiliar with Confucius, the great Chinese philosopher, who was born and bred in Qufu, a town in Shandong over 2,500 years ago.
 Besides, it is home to the oldest great wall in China, centuries older than the Great Wall in Beijing.
 Here China's most sacred mountain – Mount Tai soars, the Yellow River goes into the sea, and the 2008 Olympic sailing events took place.
-It is also there that the Lu cuisine, one of the Four Great Traditions in China, was developed.
+The Lu cuisine was also developed there, one of the Four Great Traditions in China.
 These were the real draws for us.

 Furong Ancient Street in Jinan is a great place to sample authentic Shandong snacks

 We spent six days in Shandong, inspecting the hotels, sampling the local dishes, and touring the sights known or unknown.